mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

 | `allowed-apis` | -75011 | `allowed_apis` | array of URI | Specific endpoints the agent may call |
 | `ai-sbom-ref`| -75012 | |`ai_sbom_ref`| text / map| Reference to a Software Bill of Materials (SBOM) describing the AI agent’s runtime dependencies (e.g., Python, CUDA, libraries).
 MAY be a URI, digest, or embedded SBOM fragment|

+### 4.1. ai-model-id
+- `ai-model-id`: A globally unique model identifier encoded as a URN.
+The URN **namespace** `urn:ietf:ai:model:` is reserved for standardized reference models (e.g., defined in RFCs). **Model owners SHOULD use their own URN namespace** (e.g., based on domain name, PEN, or UUID) to avoid central coordination.
+Examples:
+  - `urn:uuid:f81d4fae-7dec-11d0-a765-00a0c91e6bf6` (for a private model)
+  - `urn:ietf:ai:model:llama3-8b` (for a well-known public model, if later standardized)
+  - `urn:dev:example.com:finance-agent-v2` (enterprise-owned model)

+### 4.2. use of cryptopgraphu digests
-The claims `ai-model-hash`, `model-arch-digest`, and `input-policy-digest` represent cryptographic digests of serialized artifacts (e.g., model weights, computational graphs, or policy documents).
+- The claims `ai-model-hash`, `model-arch-digest`, and `input-policy-digest` represent cryptographic digests of serialized artifacts (e.g., model weights, computational graphs, or policy documents).
 To support algorithm agility and avoid ambiguity, each such claim is defined as a digest structure rather than a bare byte string.
 A digest structure is encoded as a two-element array:

 ```cbor